W.I.S.E. Youth Chronicles

 Crying myself to sleep

-I dont understand why I continue to weep
+I dont understand why I

 What happened, happened.